raquelgarza/truster/README.md

-# trusTEr - A trusting TE analysis
+# trusTEr - A trusting TE cluster analysis
 WARNING : This is a website under development.
 You probably are in the wrong place!

 Version 0.1